 Lisa has also assisted clients in evaluating the patent “landscape” of a particular field in order to identify a strategic basis on which to direct their research initiatives and investment, and to identify potential licensing and revenue opportunities.

 Prior to joining Gowling WLG, Lisa spent over eight years at a national intellectual property boutique firm.
-She is also registered to practise before the United States Patent and Trademark Office.

 She received the Queen's University Medal for the highest standing in undergraduate chemistry, as well as postgraduate and undergraduate scholarships from the Natural Sciences and Engineering Research Council of Canada, among other awards.

 In addition to her postgraduate research in chemistry, Lisa completed a 12-month internship in the corporate research and development department of a multi-national chemical company in the field of polymeric materials.
+She also completed a portion of her law school studies at the University of Otago, Dunedin, New Zealand.